10 Tips for Wood Floor Scratch Repair

 Start by cleaning the entire area around the scratch.
 You will want to remove all traces of dust and grime on the floor before you begin any other steps.
 Pay close attention to the inside of the crack itself, which should be totally free of dirt, if possible.
 If you have a wax layer, use a wax remover solution to clear away the wax before you begin the repair.

-For Very Small Scratches, Try a DIY Solution
+How to Repair Scratched Wood: For Small Scratches, Try a DIY Solution

 If you have a small, single scratch that’s only noticeable when you get close (like a scratch caused by an excited pet) and your floor has a relatively new finish, try a DIY home solution first.
 Mix equal parts apple cider vinegar and olive oil in a small cup, and dab the mixture into the scratch.
 Leave it for the rest of the day, and rub it out.
 This method often takes care of minor scratches.